opensvc/docs.opensvc.com/source/virtualization.docker.multi_containers.rst

 * OpenSVC service managing docker containers (As described in the `parent topic <virtualization.docker.html#installing-docker-as-an-opensvc-service>`_)
 * We assume that the docker images are available (It means that you already have docker pulled your needed images, check `here <virtualization.docker.html#service-startup>`_ if you need help for that part)

-Let's take an example and consider that we are responsible of hosting an application relying on 3 docker containers :
+Let's take an example and consider that we are responsible for hosting an application relying on 3 docker containers :

 * busybox
 * shipyard/shipyard